WebAssembly/gc/proposals/gc/waml/README.md

 | `module`         | mutable `global`| `local`        | immutable field |

 Note that all global declarations have to be compiled into mutable globals, since they could not be initialised otherwise.

+The compiler can be configured (independently form each other) to either box or unbox values stored in locals, globals, temporaries or for pattern scrutinees (run with `-h` for flags).

 ### Functions and Closures